scribe-org/Scribe-Android/README.md

 # App Setup [`⇧`](#contents)

+### Codebase Overview
+The Scribe-Android codebase consists of two separate applications

+- Keyboard Application — the actual Scribe language keyboard (IME)

+- Conjugate Application — a application for verb conjugations.

+Each application is built and run independently using Android Studio build variants.

+To select a built variant

+1. Open the project in Android Studio
+2. Navigate to Build → Select Build Variant
+3. Choose the required variant:
+  * **KeyboardDebug** — Scribe keyboard application (IME)
+  * **ConjugateDebug** — Scribe Conjugate application

 > [!NOTE]
 > Currently Scribe-Android does not work as a floating keyboard.

+The Default variant would be `keyboardDebug`

 Users access Scribe language keyboards through the following: